 Both the NIPA and financial accounts measures of personal saving are net saving, reflecting the subtraction of consumption of fixed capital: In the NIPA, consumption of fixed capital is deducted as an expense when the components of personal income are calculated; in the financial accounts, consumption of fixed capital is deducted from the purchase of tangible assets.
 Because capital gains and losses on existing assets do not result from current investment, they are not reflected in either the financial accounts or the NIPA measure of personal saving.
 Both measures also exclude net capital transfers (shown in detail on table F.9), such as estate and gift taxes, because they are not considered part of current production.

 This table presents three alternative measures of personal saving--the NIPA measure and two versions of the financial accounts measure.
 The broader financial accounts series ("personal saving, FOF concept (FOF data)") reflects investment in all types of financial and tangible assets.
-The other, narrower financial accounts series ("personal saving, NIPA concept (FOF data)"), which is conceptually identical to the NIPA series, is obtained by subtracting from the broader measure two items that are excluded from the NIPA: net investment in consumer durables and net flows of government insurance and pension fund reserves.
+The other, narrower financial accounts series ("personal saving, NIPA concept (FOF data)"), which is conceptually identical to the NIPA series, is obtained by adjusting the broader measure for three items that are treated differently in the NIPA: net investment in consumer durables, net flows of government insurance and pension fund reserves, and contributions for government social insurance in U.S.-affiliated areas.
 The difference between this narrower measure and the NIPA series ("personal saving, NIPA concept (NIPA data)") is equal to the households and nonprofit organizations sector discrepancy, with sign reversed (table F.100).
 Each of these figures--the three saving measures and the difference--is shown, at the bottom of the table, as a percentage of disposable personal income.